clairemcwhite/clairemcwhite.github.io/_posts/2020-01-12-dona-recipe.md

  3. Remove garlic from oven

- 4. Flip jalapeños and continue to broil on low another 10-15 minutes, or until peppers have somewhat internally collapsed<br>
+ 4. Flip jalapeños and continue to broil on low for another 10-15 minutes, or until peppers have somewhat internally collapsed<br>
   <img src="https://raw.githubusercontent.com/clairemcwhite/clairemcwhite.github.io/master/images/collapsing.jpg" width="300"/><br>
 *Jalapeños are done - charred somewhat and begun to collapse in on themselves*